dmitriz/cpsfy/DOCUMENTATION.md

 ```
 that expects to be called with zero or several functions as arguments.
 By *expects* we mean that this library and the following discussion
-only applies when functions are passed.
+only applies when functions are passed as arguments to a CPS function.
-In a strictly typed language that would mean those arguments are required to be functions.
+In a strictly typed language that would mean those arguments were required to be functions.
 However, in JavaScript, where it is possible to pass any argument,
 we don't aim to force errors when some arguments passed are not functions
 and let the standard JavaScript engine deal with it the usual way,